codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/BasicsOfJS.md

 ![alt text](image-1.png)

 - Let's say you write your Javascript code and you want it to have some effect on the web page, if we talk about the browser as the environment where we run our script.
 Then you have one important thing built into any environment where you want to run Javascript code and that's a **Javascript engine**.
 - The Chrome browser has V8 as its JS engine, in Firefox the name would be SpiderMonkey, Safari uses JavaScriptCore and of course other browsers also either reuse these engines or have their own engines.
-Now the job of the engine is to parse code, read and understand your Javascript code, then on the fly compile it to machine code because machine code executes faster, so it reads your code but it does not necessarily execute it like that but instead, it now takes that code and compiles it to code which is faster to execute by the machine and then it executes that machine code.
+Now the job of the engine is to parse code or read the code and understand your JS code, then on the fly compile it to machine code because machine code executes faster, so it reads your code but it does not necessarily execute it like that but instead, it now takes that code and compiles it to code which is faster to execute by the machine and then it executes that machine code.
 - This all happens in the browser with the help of the Javascript engine and then when that code is executed, we have that effect on our web page.
 All of these happens on a single thread.
 - The Javascript code execution runs on one single thread.
 - Hold on, we had **Javascript** is a scripting language where it only require interpreter. **Then why does Javascript engine compiles it?**